global-asp/asp-source/en/0197_my_first_day_at_the_market_3.md

 ##
-As soon as she gave me the apple, I let go of my mother’s hand, took the fruit with both hands, and bit into the juicy flesh.
+As soon as she gave me the apple, I let go of my mother's hand, took the fruit with both hands, and bit into the juicy flesh.
 I had never enjoyed a fruit the way I